- 4.3.1 Define absolute extrema.

 For the following exercises, find the critical points in the domains of the following functions.

-For the following exercises, find the local and/or absolute maxima for the functions over the specified domain.
+For the following exercises, find the local and/or absolute extrema for the functions over the specified domain.

 For the following exercises, find the local and absolute minima and maxima for the functions over